UniMelb-Day-Lab/tutorialDBLalpha/README.md

 3. **Classify** the unique DBL&alpha; types to their most probable DBL&alpha; domain class;
 4. **Combine** the cluster and classify output files for the DBL&alpha; type analyses

 > NOTE: For each step in this tutorial the input and output files are provided in the data folder.
+The expected run time for the tutorial is ~30 - 45 mins.

 <br />